proswdev/griffin/README.md

 Note that permissions may be defined first or included on the fly during role definitions.
 Griffin will register any role or permission the first time it is encountered in the access structure.
 Also note that roles may include other roles or may not define access permissions at all.

 ### Wildcards ###
-Wildcards may be used to assign all applicable actions or resources to a particular role.
-In the following example, *Author* is assigned permissions *Book.read*, *Book.edit* and *Book.browse* while *Reader* is assigned *Book.read *and *Letter.read*.
-Also note how the wildcard is used to assign all available permissions to *Admin*.
+Wildcards may be used to assign all applicable actions or resources to a particular role:
 ```javascript
 access.define([
 	{ resource: 'Book', action: 'read,edit,browse' },